SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc_help.rst

 when the pairs have a low scattering length density, the correlation function is low.
 More concretely: the correlation function :math:`\Gamma(\vec{r})` for vector :math:`\vec{r} = (x,y,z)` is proportional to the pairwise product of scattering length densities for all points separated by the vector :math:`(x,y,z)` summed over all orientations and locations.

+Another way of thinking about the correlation function is as the scattering length density but with phase information removed.
+As scattering experiments contain no phase information, calculating the correlation function is as close as one can get to calculating the scattering length density from scattering data without incorporating additional information.
-Details can be found in the proceeding section.

-In its most general form the correlation function takes a three dimensional vector input, however, in the correlation function analysis tool we consider various one dimensional projections, labelled :math:`\Gamma_1` and :math:`\Gamma_3` .
+The nature of small angle scattering further limits what spatial information can be recovered.
+Whilst in its most general form the correlation function takes a three dimensional vector input, small angle scattering measurements are limited to one or two dimensions, which in turn limits the amount of information about the correlation function that can be obtained.
+For this reason, in the correlation function analysis tool we consider various one dimensional projections of the full correlation function, labelled :math:`\Gamma_1` and :math:`\Gamma_3` .
-This use of these projected correlation functions is motivated by the limitations of the experimental data: if the input data is one dimensional so we can only recover at most one dimension of the correlation function.
-This said, if the system being studied has an approprate symmetry, a one dimensional, projected correlation function might be enough.

-The :math:`\Gamma_1` projection corresponds to a
+The :math:`\Gamma_1` projection corresponds to a one dimnensional system oriented perpend

 system with planar symmetry,
 i.e. a system comprising planar layers stacked on top of each other.